saleyn/emmap/README.md

 - `{ok, Pos} = file:position(Mem, Where)` see file:position/2 documentation.
 - `ok = file:close(Mem)`

+All read/write functions invoke NIFs that don't call any IO functions but rather access memory via calls to `memcpy(2)`, and persistence is achieved by relying on the OS implementation of saving dirty memory pages to files.

 A memory map can be closed either by calling `emmap:close/1` or `file:close/1`.
 When using the `direct` option, and `emmap:close/1` is called, the memory map is not immediately closed, but will get automatically closed when all binaries that reference this memory map are garbage